NguyenDinhTrang04/ChatAppUDP-Client-Server-Java/CONTRIBUTING.md

-# Hướng dẫn đóng góp
+# Contributing Guide

-Cảm ơn bạn đã quan tâm đến dự án UDP Chat Application!
+Thank you for your interest in the UDP Chat Application project!

-## Quy trình chung
+## General Workflow

-1. Fork repository và tạo branch mới: `feature/ten-tinh-nang` hoặc `fix/ten-loi`.
+1. Fork the repository and create a new branch: `feature/feature-name` or `fix/bug-name`.
-2. Viết code tuân theo style hiện tại, giữ tên biến rõ ràng.
+2. Write code following the current style, keep variable names clear.
-3. Đảm bảo build thành công bằng `run.bat`.
+3. Ensure successful build using `run.bat`.
-4. Kiểm tra thủ công chức năng liên quan (server, client, private message, ...).
+4. Manually test related functionality (server, client, private message, etc.).
-5. Cập nhật `README.md` hoặc `CHANGELOG.md` nếu cần.
+5. Update `README.md` or `CHANGELOG.md` if needed.
-6. Tạo Pull Request mô tả rõ thay đổi, ảnh minh họa (nếu có).
+6. Create Pull Request with clear description of changes, include screenshots if applicable.

-## Commit message
+## Commit Messages

-Sử dụng định dạng đề xuất:
+Use the suggested format:

--   `feat: thêm tính năng ...`
+-   `feat: add feature ...`
--   `fix: sửa lỗi ...`
+-   `fix: fix bug ...`
--   `refactor: chỉnh sửa cấu trúc ...`
+-   `refactor: restructure ...`
--   `docs: cập nhật tài liệu ...`
+-   `docs: update documentation ...`
--   `chore: việc lặt vặt ...`
+-   `chore: misc tasks ...`

-## Code style
+## Code Style

 -   Java 8+.
--   Tránh logic phức tạp trong UI; đưa vào controller/handler.
+-   Avoid complex logic in UI; move to controller/handler.
--   Sử dụng hằng số trong `Constants`.
+-   Use constants in `Constants`.

-## Báo lỗi (Issue)
+## Bug Reports (Issues)

-Khi tạo issue, vui lòng cung cấp:
+When creating an issue, please provide:

--   Mô tả lỗi
+-   Bug description
--   Cách tái hiện
+-   Steps to reproduce
--   Kỳ vọng vs thực tế
+-   Expected vs actual behavior
--   Môi trường (OS, Java version)
+-   Environment (OS, Java version)

-## Tính năng gợi ý
+## Feature Suggestions

-Bạn có thể đề xuất: mã hóa tin nhắn, file transfer, chat room, logging ra file, v.v.
+You can suggest: message encryption, file transfer, chat rooms, file logging, etc.

-## Liên hệ
+## Contact

-Mở issue hoặc tạo PR để thảo luận.
-Liên hệ trực tiếp: trangnguyendinh17@gmail.com
+Open an issue or create a PR for discussion.
+Direct contact: trangnguyendinh17@gmail.com